shadtek/utahrenfaire/README.md

 ```javascript
 $scope.mainInfo = mainInfoRef;
 ```
-- Now in the html file we can do something like this:
+- Now in the html file we can do something like this to show the value that is stored in Firebase.
 ```html
 <span>{{mainInfo.eventDate}}</span>
 ```